somewun/QandA/README.md

 1,What is Phtosynthesis?,Photosynthesis is the change of water and CO2 into Glucose and O2 in plants 2,What does Amylase break down?,Starch

-An example QandA.csv file is atached
+An example QandA.csv file is attached

 Latest version 0.1.0.